🍽️ Beverages Guide

 What the evidence says

-Black tea scores a 2 due to its role as a potent DAO inhibitor - its polyphenols and alkaloids significantly reduce your body's capacity to process histamine from other foods consumed throughout the day.
+Black tea is widely classified as a DAO inhibitor.
+Its polyphenols and alkaloids may reduce the body's capacity to process histamine from other foods consumed throughout the day, making it a notable consideration for sensitive individuals.

 2